Sanctions

 Student Conduct Sanctions

 Note: For informational purposes.
-Consult The Key Student Handbook for the official and most up to date policies.
+Consult The Key Student Handbook for the official and most up-to-date policies.
+Regulations are subject to change.

 Sanction Definitions